Klaus Roth: Diophantine approximation

 The subject of Diophantine approximation seeks accurate approximations of irrational numbers by rational numbers.
 The question of how accurately algebraic numbers could be approximated became known as the Thue–Siegel problem, after previous progress on this question by Axel Thue and Carl Ludwig Siegel.
 The accuracy of approximation can be measured by the approximation exponent of a number $x$, defined as the largest number $e$ such that $x$ has infinitely many rational approximations $p/q$ with $|x-p/q|<1/q^e$.
 If the approximation exponent is large, then $x$ has more accurate approximations than a number whose exponent is smaller.
-The smallest possible approximation exponent is two: even the hardest-to-approximate numbers can be approximated with exponent two using continued fractions.
+The smallest possible approximation exponent is two: even the hardest-to-approximate numbers can be approximated with exponent two using simple continued fractions.
 Before Roth's work, it was believed that the algebraic numbers could have a larger approximation exponent, related to the degree of the polynomial defining the number.

 In 1955, Roth published what is now known as Roth's theorem, completely settling this question.
 His theorem falsified the supposed connection between approximation exponent and degree, and proved that, in terms of the approximation exponent, the algebraic numbers are the least accurately approximated of any irrational numbers.
 More precisely, he proved that for irrational algebraic numbers, the approximation exponent is always exactly two.
 In a survey of Roth's work presented by Harold Davenport to the International Congress of Mathematicians in 1958, when Roth was given the Fields Medal, Davenport called this result Roth's "greatest achievement".